 There is no doubt that the influence began with the Seventh-day Adventist Church, but it really took off when the food industry got involved, too!

 The food industry, and in particular Coca-Cola, had a long history of agitation and lobbying against regulation and policy.
-Even Henry W Wiley, a doctor and a chemist who recognized early on the need to regulate the adulteration of food, couldn’t stop their influence despite years of lobbying to introduce the Pure Food and Drug Act in 1906.
+Even Harvey Washington Wiley, a doctor and a chemist who recognized early on the need to regulate the adulteration of food, couldn’t stop their influence despite years of lobbying to introduce the Pure Food and Drug Act in 1906.

 The real turning point came about in 1942 when a group of food industries realised they could fund the newly established ‘nutrition’ science, "to develop and apply the science of nutrition for the improvement of the diet and health of the American people."

 Charles Glen King, a research biochemist known for his isolation of vitamin C, was an active pioneer researcher in the young science of nutrition.

 In 1942 he became the director of the newly formed Nutrition Foundation and made it the leading private supporter of nutrition research for the next 21 years.
 He was personally responsible for strengthening many nutrition departments in U.S. universities and successfully enlisted industry support in these efforts.